-- a) Section 8.3.2 Test 3: Observe weighing procedure. - b) Section 8.3.4 Testing an independent data source.
+- a) Section 8.3.3 Test 3: Observe weighing procedure. - b) Section 8.3.4 Testing an independent data source.

-The assessor must note any service that meets this requirement in the provided text boxes on the ratings page for the relevant rating.
+The Assessor must note any service that meets this requirement in the provided text boxes on the ratings page for the relevant rating.

-This ruling does not exempt an assessor from observing on-site procedures to be confident in the reasonableness of waste data, under Section 3.5 "Confirm on-site waste practices".
+This rule does not exempt an Assessor from observing on-site procedures to be confident that the waste data is reasonable, under Section 5.6 "Confirm on-site waste practices".
 Refer to the GECA website for more detail.